qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

       }
 ```

-Each data line consists of cell data (get using ValuePropertyInfo or DisplayPropertyInfo) also separated with Tab characters.
+Each data row consists of cell data (retrieved via ValuePropertyInfo or DisplayPropertyInfo), also separated by tabs.
-In the main loop Cut and Delete operations set null values to each selected cell -- in case of deleting separate cells.
+In the main loop, the "Cut" and "Delete" operations set null values ​​for each selected cell when deleting individual cells.

 ```csharp
         foreach (var row in selectedRows)